haridhayal11/WindowsOptimizer/README.md

 # WindowsOptimizer
- Enhance the Windows Experience
+ Enhance the Windows Experience!

 # How to Use
-1. Open Powershell (as Adminstrator)
+1. Open Windows Terminal/Powershell (as Adminstrator)
-2. Paste the string below into Powershell.
+2. Paste the string below into Windows Terminal/Powershell.
 ```
 iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JDJTZ'))
 ```
 # Supported Windows Versions
-Windows 11
+- Windows 11
-Windows 10 20H2 or later
+- Windows 10 20H2 or later

 # What it does?
 - Creates a System Restore Point.